wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 The basic VAA has two components: a Header and a Body.

-The guardians must validate messages emitted by contracts before they can be sent to the target chain.
-Once a majority of guardians observe the message and finality has been achieved, the Guardians sign a keccak256 hash of the message body.
+The Guardians must validate messages emitted by contracts before they can be sent to the target chain.
+Once a majority of Guardians observe the message and finality has been achieved, the Guardians sign a keccak256 hash of the message body.

-The message is wrapped up in a structure called a VAA, which combines the message with the guardian signatures to form a proof.
+The message is wrapped up in a structure called a VAA, which combines the message with the Guardian signatures to form a proof.

 VAAs are uniquely indexed by the (`emitter_chain`, `emitter_address`, `sequence`) tuple.
 A VAA can be obtained by querying the Guardian [RPC](#){target=\_blank} or the [API](#){target=\_blank} with this information.